“For the love of money is the root of all evil…” (1 Timothy 6:10)

 Biblically, God has never endorsed any nation’s monetary system.
 However, He has clearly provided guiding financial principles for Christians to live by.
 Concerning our work, the Bible says, “Whatever you do, work at it with all your heart, as working for the Lord…” (Colossians 3:23)

-As our example, the godly woman described in the book of Proverbs presents the character qualities which God wants us to emulate.
-The Bible says, “She makes linen garments and sells them… She considers a field and buys it… She also rises while it is yet night, and provides food for her household…” (Proverbs 31:24,16,15) We are to adopt and model her positive work ethic as our lifestyle.
+As our example, the godly woman described in the book of Proverbs presents the character qualities which our Lord wants us to emulate.
+The Bible says, “She makes linen garments and sells them… She considers a field and buys it… She also rises while it is yet night and provides food for her household…” (Proverbs 31:24,16,15) We are to adopt and model her positive work ethic as our lifestyle.

-Sadly, wars have been fought and entire economic systems have been established primarily to claim the resources that have been honestly earned and frugally saved by others.
+Sadly, wars have been fought and entire economic systems have been established primarily to claim the resources that have been honestly earned and frugally saved by hard working people.
 In contrast to man’s enduring greed, the Bible teaches that “each one should carry their own load.”
-(Galatians 6:5) Historically, the joy of hard work, self-discipline, and personal giving have been sacrificed whenever a valid form of legalized confiscation has been experienced.
+(Galatians 6:5) Historically, the joy of rewarding work, self-discipline, and personal giving have been sacrificed whenever a national form of legalized confiscation has been experienced.

-The Bible’s guiding principal during this New Testament era of grace is both wise and highly practical – “… If a man will not work, neither shall he eat.”
-(2 Thessalonians 3:10) The key words in this verse are – will not work – which condemns laziness!
-The little ant is applauded by King Solomon who wrote,
+The Bible’s guiding principal during our current New Testament era of grace is both wise and highly practical – “… If a man will not work, neither shall he eat.”
+(2 Thessalonians 3:10) The key words in this verse are – will not work – which condemns a lifestyle of laziness!
+In this regard, the little ant is applauded by King Solomon who wrote,

 “Go to the ant, you sluggard!